inductiva/inductiva/docs-sources/how-it-works/machines/computational_resources/mpicluster_class.md

 the head node and shared with the worker nodes.
 This partition is used to store the input and output files of the simulations.
 - the `max_idle_time` determines the time a machine group can remain idle (without receiving any task) before it is terminated.
+By default, this value is _3 minutes_.
 - the `auto_terminate_ts` defines the moment in time in which the resource will be automatically terminated, even if there are tasks still running.